 Mt.
-SAC's campus is in California Climate Zone 9-situated in the Pomona-Walnut Valley, one of southern California's inland valleys.
-The terrain is hilly and climate conditions are influenced by the occurrence of thermal belts.
+SAC's campus is in California Climate Zone 9, situated in the Pomona-Walnut Valley, one of southern California's inland valleys.
+The terrain is hilly and climate conditions are influenced by the occurance of thermal belts.
 Hilltops and valley bottoms are colder in the winter and warmer in the summer than the slopes and hillsides from which cold air drains and warm air rises.
-Unlike the coastal plains to the southwest, the ocean minimally influences this area.
-The temperature swing over the year is more extreme, with hotter summers and colder winters.
-Days are mostly clear and sunny with most of the rain falling in winter.
+The ocean's moderating influence is not as strongly felt as it is on the coastal plains to the southwest.
+The temperature range over the year is more extreme, with hotter summers and colder winters.
+Days are mostly clear and sunny.
+Most of the rain falls during winter and early spring in infrequent but high-magnitude storm events that have the potential to erode soils and overwhelm stormwater infrastructure.